Network Technology (NTEC)

 Introduction to Cybersecurity

-Builds an understanding of network security topics including how hacker attacks are carried out and how to select the right security solutions for each type of risk.
-Students learn to create clear and enforceable security policies and to keep them up to date; to establish reliable processes for responding to security advisories; to use encryption effectively and recognize its limitations; to secure networks with firewalls, routers, and other devices; and to prevent attacks aimed at wireless networks.
+Network security topics, including how hacker attacks are carried out and how to select the right security solutions for each type of risk.
+Learn to create clear and enforceable security policies and to keep them up to date; to establish reliable processes for responding to security advisories; to use encryption effectively and recognize its limitations; to secure networks with firewalls, routers, and other devices; and to prevent attacks aimed at wireless networks.
+May be helpful in preparing for the entry-level Cisco Certified Support Technician (CCST) Cybersecurity certification and entry-level cybersecurity positions, such as Cybersecurity Technician, Junior Cybersecurity Analyst, or Tier 1 Help Desk Support roles.
 [GE]

 2.0 hours of lecture / 2.0 hours of lab